PRIV-Creation/UniDiffusion/README.md

 python train_dreambooth.py --arg1 ......
 python train_finetune.py --arg1 ......
 ```
-and combining or adjusting some of methods are difficult (e.g., only training cross attention during dreambooth).
+and combining or adjusting some of the methods are difficult (e.g., only training cross attention during dreambooth).

 In UniDiffusion, we can easily design our own training arguments in config file:
 ```python